yoelhalb-hitech/DotNetPowerExtensions/README.md

 - Allows you enforce that the given property or field has to be initialized when instantiated.
 - Removes the need to set a value when in a nullable context (in C# 8 and upwards) for such a property or field (NOTE: This only works in projects compatible with .Net Standard 2.0, as otherwise the functionality isn't available in Roslyn)
-- Also adds the ability to have DI services that the caller has to initialize before usage via `LocalService<>`
+- Also adds the ability to have DI services that the caller has to initialize before usage via `ILocalFactory<>`

 ##### Update for C#11
 As C# 11 introduced the `required` keyword which has even more features than we have currently (but we hope to add and way more) then in general you should the new keyword instead.